 “I still felt like there was so much more within myself.
 I didn’t feel like I was the finished product as far as an athlete goes.
 That’s where finding the right person to work with, to help me turn myself into the best level athlete I can be, became quite important.

 “I said what it was I wanted to achieve, and fortunately he was prepared to take a chance on me.
 That was all I really need to hear, so I packed my life up in Canberra and relocated back to Queensland.”

 His trust in Atkins has proven well-placed.

 “Since I’ve been with Dan, every race I’ve done, I’ve felt satisfied for where I’m at and what we’ve done.
 I’ve earned that result.

 “The taste in my mouth has gone from, ‘I’m bitter’ to ‘I just want more’.
 It’s a healthy, hungry feeling.
 I’m finally where I need to be to become the best me.”

 Beveridge’s improvement can be marked by his performance in relation to close friend and five-time world champion Bill Chaffey.

 In Rio, Chaffey finished nine minutes ahead of Beveridge.
 That gap closed to just 47 seconds in Yokohama.

-“If you had said to me in 2016 after the Paralympic Games that in May 2017 that I’d be within 47 seconds of Bill I would have found that difficult to believe.
-I would have believed I could get closer to him but not close the gap that was currently there,” Beveridge said.
+“If you had said to me in 2016 after the Paralympic Games that in May 2017, I’d be within 47 seconds of Bill, I would have found that difficult to believe.
+I would have believed I could get closer to him, but not close the gap that was currently there,” Beveridge said.

 “I guess that mystery is kind of what appeals to you.
 You don’t really know what your boundaries are until you put everything into it and find out.”